dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/MAP_METHOD_EXPLANATION.md

-# SpyWindow Map Method Explanation
+# AutomationWindow Map Method Explanation

 ## What is "Map Method"?

-The **Map Method** ComboBox in the SpyWindow's Crawl Editor determines how UI elements are located and resolved in the PACS application.
+The **Map Method** ComboBox in the AutomationWindow's Crawl Editor determines how UI elements are located and resolved in the PACS application.
 It offers two strategies for finding UI elements.

 ---